tooflesswulf/purdue-sps-couch/README.md

 From the Arduino IDE, go to Sketch->Include Library->Manage Libraries.
 Search for USB Host Shield 2.0, and install the latest version.

 As of USB Host Shield 2.0 v1.6.0, there is a known issue preventing it from working with our Logitech F310 game controller.
 To patch this, follow the instructions here (https://github.com/AlanFord/Logitech_F310_and_Arduino).

+### Running the code

-Once you do this, you should be able to hit "Upload" and the motor controller should respond to joystick inputs.
+Open the main Arduino file `sps_couch_main/sps_couch_main.ino`, and verify that it builds.
+Once you connect your Arduino to the computer, you should be able to hit "Upload" and the motor controller should respond to joystick inputs.
+For testing, the received and sent values are all printed to Serial on baud 115200.

 ## Button Mappings